If you have other questions, just give us a call at 888-688-1885 or email email@example.com.

 We get this one a lot.
 You’ll come to campus for Orientation and move-in.
 In October we have Family Weekend, and in November students usually go home for a week at Thanksgiving, then again for three weeks in December and January over semester break.
 In February we have Winter Carnival, which is a must-see for most families.
 In March students have a week for Spring Break, and in early May they’re home for the summer.
 Check out the academic calendar for specific dates.

 What kind of first-year transition program is there to help my son or daughter adjust?

 Michigan Tech provides its students with a wide range of services to help them adjust to college life.
-COMPASS—our Center for Orientation, Mentoring, Parents, and Academic Student Success—is a great resource to help students succeed.
-Starting from when they arrive on campus for Orientation, COMPASS can help students identify mentoring and tutoring opportunities to help with the academic transition.
+The Wahtera Center for Student Success is a great resource to help students succeed during their years at Michigan Tech.
+Starting from when they arrive on campus for Orientation, the staff can help students identify mentoring and tutoring opportunities to help with the academic transition.